Please read the "About Us" section

 Full fees are due regardless of a child's illness, statutory holiday or holiday days off taken by families.
 If we are informed by a family of time away from your regular scheduled attendance, your spot may be filled temporarily by a drop child, we do not reimburse for absences.

 Fees are due by the first day of care of each month.
 Fees are to be paid by post-dated cheques, made out to Wee Watch or South Delta Wee Clubhouse depending on the location you are attending.
 Any fees received later than the first day of the service month are subject to the $5 a day late charge and any returned cheques are subject to the bank charge.
 Returned cheques may result in a cash-only payment policy for future services.
 (Our fees are a total of a years service divided evenly over 12 months) A receipt for fees paid throughout the year will be provided at the end of each year for tax purposes, we do not offer monthly receipts.
-As we do register families so far in advance the fees may have a small increase of 2% per year and this fee will be required.
+As we do register families so far in advance the fees may have a small increase of approximately 2%(calculated from our full fees not minus any government funding) per year and this fee will be required.